-Audit Event - Column options Description

-Moniker - Select one or more.
-Category of the audit event:
+Audit Event - Column options Description Moniker - Select one or more.
+Category of the audit event: Cloud Encryption Protected Office System Beacon Device The host name of the device where the event occurred.

-Cloud Encryption (Mac and mobile)

-Protected Office

-● System

-Data Classification (Windows)

-Protected Email (Windows)

-Share (Windows)

-Beacon (protected Office documents) Device The hostname of the device where the event occurred.
 User User associated with the event.
-Typically, this is the email address of the activated user.
-See also Logged In User.
-Logged In User For manual activations or external users, the login name and email address used to activate may differ.
-If you do not recognize the user name, open the log files to view the logged-in user name. • In the log file for Protected Office, information displays as sl_protected_file. • In the log file for Cloud Encryption on Mac or mobile, information displays as sl_xen_file.
+Note: Typically, this is the email address of the activated user.
+See also Logged In User .
+Logged In User For manual activations or external users, the login name and email address used to activate against the Server may differ.
+If you do not recognize the User name, open the log files to view the logged-in user name.
+In the log file for Cloud Encryption, information displays as sl_xen_file.
+In the log file for Protected Office, information displays as sl_protected_file.
 Timestamp Date and time when the event occurred.
-Created Date and time when the entry was created.
+Created Date and time when the Dell Server created the entry in the database.
 View this if a delay occurs.
 Column options related to payload data: Data for an audit event's moniker or parameters.
-File Name To search for a specific file, use the file key ID.
-File Path Note: When both .xen and protected Office files exist in Mac or mobile, parameters may differ for File Key ID each audit event but are the same within the event.
-For example, the data may differ for sl_xen_file File Size and sl_protected_file, but the data for each Cloud Encryption .xen file event is the same.
-Client Type Indicates whether the client is internal or external Action The action associated with the payload file.
-See Protected Office Document or Basic File Protection audit events.
-For Mac or mobile, see also Cloud Encryption audit events.
+Parameters may differ for each audit File Name event but are the same within the event.
+For example, the data may differ for sl_xen_file and sl_protected_file, but the data for each Cloud Encryption .xen file event is the same.
+File Path To search for a specific file, use the file KeyID File KeyID File Size Client Type Indicates whether the client is internal or external Action The action associated with the payload file.
+See Cloud_Encryption_audit events or Protected_Office_Document_audit events .
 Version For internal Dell use only.
-Client For internal Dell use only. · ·